 Teaching and Outreach

 I have had the opportunity to mentor five undergraduate students between my time at UC Berkeley and Stanford University.
 As a mentor, I try to teach my students both lab techniques and the big-picture thinking necessary to keep a scientific project moving forward.
-My students at UC Berkeley have produced five publications between them as my mentees, and are now PhD or MD students at UC Berkeley, University of Michigan, and Johns Hopkins University.
+My mentees have all contributed to publications, and are now PhD or MD students at UC Berkeley, University of Michigan, UT Southwestern, and Johns Hopkins University.

 Teaching Assistant at Berkeley